BlokasLabs/patchbox-os-docs/docs/RemoteControl.md

 ### STEP 03: Connect to your Raspberry Pi using VNC

-**Note:** If you are using <a href="https://blokas.io/patchbox-os/" target="_blank">the Patchbox OS</a> and did not chose `desktop` or `desktop autologin` as the `boot environment`, you can still initiate the graphical interface by running the `startx` command, either while connected via SSH or using a keyboard connected directly to the Raspberry Pi.
-You can also change the `boot environment` settings by running `patchbox` command and choosing the parameter you want to change.
+**Note:** If you are using <a href="https://blokas.io/patchbox-os/" target="_blank">Patchbox OS</a> and did not choose `desktop` or `desktop autologin` as the `boot environment`, you can still initiate the graphical interface by running the `startx` command, either while connected via SSH or using a keyboard connected directly to the Raspberry Pi.
+You can also change the `boot environment` setting by running `patchbox` command and going to the 'boot' menu.

 1. Make sure your Raspberry Pi is connected to your local network using an Ethernet cable or a Wi-Fi
 2. Download the <a href="https://www.realvnc.com/en/connect/download/viewer/" target="_blank">RealVNC Viewer</a>